 It was quite easy.
 One of the things I've always appreciated about many of our brothers and sisters born on the continent, is their multilingualism.
-The fact that they can speak multiple languages, including ours.
+The fact that they can speak multiple languages, including ours (English).
 So communicating with them was easy.

 Socially, linking with them was also easy.
-I learned a lot of things from them, certain things that they would do culturally.
-For example, I don't celebrate Christmas, but one December festive season they were celebrating Christmas.
-So they decided to slaughter a sheep.
-There was a ceremony around it and they brought me in so I could help them slaughter the sheep.
+I learned a lot of things from them, certain cultural things.
+For example, I don't celebrate Christmas, but one December during ‘festive season’ they were celebrating Christmas, and decided to slaughter a sheep.
+There was an associated ceremony and they included me, so I could help them slaughter the sheep.

-So, things like that I really appreciated and that had a lot of meaning to it.
-That's one aspect.
-But just the overall sense of family, how they get along, and how they have meetings.
-Or how if there is an issue going on they have family meetings.
-So I really appreciated how they did that.
+So, things like that I really appreciated because it had a lot of meaning to it.
+That's just one aspect.
+Also, their overall sense of family, how they get along, and how they embrace meetings.
+If there is an issue going on they have family meetings to resolve problems.
+So, I really appreciated how they did these things.

-Even weddings.
-I love the traditional weddings.
+Even their wedding ceremonies (are different), I love their traditional weddings.
 I've been to a few.
 I even appreciate how they handle the funerals and the personal touch of burying their loved ones.
 It's so different from what African-Americans are accustomed to.

 Yeah, my husband's grandfather was 101 and he passed away in December 2018 in their Namibian village.
 But for me, the funeral arrangements were culturally eye-opening and it was just very beautiful to watch.

 Absolutely.
 To piggyback on what you're saying, my father passed away last June.
-So, one of the things I would always express to him and my mother when I got back was how they buried the dead.
-So I explained everything to them, as well as the actual practice of putting the dirt on the body themselves, the family and loved ones.
-Not allowing a bulldozer or something that's so separated from their loved one to do it.
-That's how it's done here in America, right?
-So, I told my parents that that's how I'm going to do it for them.
+So, one of the things I would always express to him and my mother when I got back was South African burial practices.
+I explained everything to them, as well as the actual practice of how the family, friends, and community place the final soil over the casket.
+Not allowing a bulldozer or someone who is unknown to their deceased relative to do the final rites.
+So, I told my parents that’s how I'm going to do it for them.

 Yes, I told them that’s how I was going to do it for them whenever they passed away.
-Unfortunately when it happened, when my father passed away, I executed on that, and I made sure that I would be the one.
-I wanted the rest of my family to do it, but to communicate that to them, they'd never seen it.
-They don't understand it.
-So I decided, no, at least I know it.
-This is my father, so I'm going to do that for him.
-So I made sure that I did that for him.
+Unfortunately, when it happened, and my father passed away, I executed on that.
+I made sure that I would be the one.
+I wanted the rest of my family participate, but to communicate the significance to them without them ever seeing it… they would not understand it.
+So, I decided, I'm going to do that for him on my own.
+So, I made sure that I did that for him.

 What was your social life like in South Africa?

 Overwhelming, in all facets.
-It was great.
+It was great!
 I had a number of friends and we would go clubbing.
-We would go to parks.
-We would go frying or barbecuing; that was the major thing there.
-Still is.
 We would go to parks and just hang out.
-We tried our hand at a little music promotions event, me and some of my friends.
+We would go to a ‘braai’ or barbecuing - that is a major social activity there, like here in the States.
+We even tried our hand at having a music promotions company … me and some of my friends.
 It was just great.

-One of the things I made sure that I never did, though, and I do not regret it, was I never wanted to go on a safari while I was there.
+One of the things I made sure that I never did –and I do not regret – was going on a safari.
 That's something I did not do.
 I was never interested in it, although I love animals.
 I did not want to be part of that because a lot of my friends and family from America, they would call me and keep asking me about lions and bears and tigers and shit.
 I said, "Well, I never seen that.
-I see buildings and Maserati's and mansions and shit."
+I see buildings, Maserati and mansions and shit."